Anchorage Capital Partners: History

-In 2020, Scott's Refrigerated Logistics, which supplies trucks and warehouses to big supermarket chains in Australia, was bought for about $75 million from Eagers Automotive.
-The same year, the rail freight company CF Asia Pacific was bought, and rebranded a year later as Rail First Asset Management.
-In November 2020, a bid to merge Anchorage subsidiary SPL with Spotless Laundries was abandoned after the Australian Competition & Consumer Commission raised concerns about a lessening of competition for commercial laundry services in Australia.
+In 2020, Scott's Refrigerated Logistics, which supplies trucks and warehouses to supermarket chains in Australia, was bought for about $75 million from Eagers Automotive.
+The same year, rail freight company CF Asia Pacific was bought, and rebranded a year later as Rail First Asset Management.

-In 2021, financial software group GBST Holdings was acquired.
+In 2021, Anchorage sold its childcare business Affinity Education to Quadrant Private Equity.
+Affinity was Australia's second-largest listed childcare business, operating 161 centres with a capacity of 12,682 children.
+The same year, financial software group GBST Holdings was acquired.
+Also in 2021, the firm bought clothing and footwear retailer Brand Collective from Pacific Brands and sold it later in the year to the LK Group, the holding company of Melbourne businessman Larry Kestelman.

-In 2022, the David Jones department store chain was bought from Woolworths South Africa.
-The selling price was reportedly about $100 million.
+In 2022, Anchorage completed the sale of Rail First to a consortium of infrastructure investors.
+The same year, the David Jones department store chain was bought from Woolworths South Africa.

-In 2023, turnaround plans for Scott's Refrigerated Logistics were hampered due to flooding and the COVID-19 pandemic.
+In 2023, Anchorage closed its fourth institutional fund after surpassing its $500 million target.
+The same year, Anchorage acquired New Zealand–based Green Cross Health, which provides in‑home nursing, personal care, rehabilitation, social support, and household assistance services under the Access Community Health brand.
+Access Community Health traces its origins to 1927, when members of the Women’s Division of Federated Farmers, known as “bush nurses”, provided healthcare services to people in isolated rural communities.
+Also in 2023, turnaround plans for Scott's Refrigerated Logistics were hampered due to flooding and the COVID-19 pandemic.
 The company went into receivership, 1,500 workers were laid off, and plans were made to sell Scott's 500 trucks.
-Union officials blamed supermarket chain Aldi for refusing to sign a supply chain charter.
+Union officials blamed supermarket chain Aldi Süd for refusing to sign a supply chain charter.
 A spike in fuel prices caused by the Russian invasion of Ukraine also hurt profitability.

+In 2026, Anchorage agreed to acquire 100 per cent of HMA International, an Australian industrial products and services group, via a scheme of arrangement.

 Portfolio

-As at March 2023, Anchorage's fourth fund was expected to be worth about $400 to $500 million.
-Previous funds were speculated to have fetched returns of more than 40 per cent.
-The portfolio in 2023 consisted of David Jones, GBST, SPL, and New Zealand companies Access Community Health and Evolve Education Group.
+As at December 2025, Anchorage was estimated to manage over $1 billion in assets under management.
+Previous funds were speculated to have generated returns of over 40 per cent.

 Notable former investments include Brand Collective, Burger King, Dick Smith, Golden Circle, RailFirst and Total Eden.
-Other investments have been in a diverse range of industries such as childcare, facilities management, manufacturing, scaffolding and solar energy.
+Other investments have been in a diverse range of industries such as childcare, facilities management, manufacturing, industrials, technology services and telecommunications.